tbranyen/diffhtml/packages/diffhtml-website/pages/middleware.md

 # Middleware

-This concept allows developers to write plugins that augments diffHTML to do different things.
-You can use pre-made middleware or create your own easily.
+This concept allows developers to write plugins that hooks into and possibly augments diffHTML.
+You can find pre-made middleware or create your own easily using this guide as a reference.

 <a name="writing-middleware"></a>